 One hundred and three individuals answered the NYSL’s call for subscriptions in 1754, each paying an initial amount of five pounds New York Currency, to be followed by an annual charge of 10s.
 Initial subscriptions raised £600 and, while Smith’s claim that this was used to purchase 7,000 ‘new, well-chosen Books’ seems implausible, the NYSL’s charter indicates that through these subscriptions ‘the Library was become very considerable.’
 A further eighteen members had joined the NYSL by the time that the first known surviving catalogue was printed in 1758, while just three of the original subscribers had allowed their membership to lapse.
 In a curious detail that would later become commonplace at the NYSL, the names of seven individuals are recorded within the 1758 membership records, despite being deceased.
 The reason for their inclusion is unclear.
 It may simply be indicative that they had paid their subscriptions up to and including 1758.
 However, the elevated status of the members in question – all of whom were politicians, colonial officials, and prominent merchants – suggests that their inclusion on the membership list carried an element of prestige.

 Like many social libraries of the period, the NYSL did not enjoy its own purpose-built premises.
 Instead, the library’s collections were kept at City Hall, in the same library room occupied by the older Corporation Library introduced above.
 Located on Wall Street in the heart of the town, Smith described City Hall as ‘a strong Brick Building, two Stories in Height, in the Shape of an Oblong.’
 The NYSL’s annual meetings, meanwhile, took place at various locations across the city, including the Exchange coffee-house on Broad Street, the City Arms, and Fraunces’s Tavern.
 Not only did the NYSL and Corporation libraries share the same physical space, but from 1765 they also shared the same ‘keeper’ – schoolmaster Thomas Jackson – and the same hours of operation.
 Although access to the NYSL required subscription, non-members were permitted to borrow from the collection at an additional charge.
-Thus, the library room was simultaneously public and private: City Hall was a public space, potentially open to all for reading and polite conversation; however access to the most recent titles remained exclusive, dependent upon library membership or the ability to pay to borrow.
+Thus, the library room was simultaneously public and private: City Hall was a public space, potentially open to all for reading and polite conversation; however, access to the most recent titles remained exclusive, dependent upon library membership or the ability to pay to borrow.

 This method of organisation was typical of contemporary social libraries both in England and North America: the Library Company of Philadelphia was initially housed at the librarian’s dwellings, before moving to the Statehouse in 1742; while the Charleston Library Society was contained in a number of different houses and taverns before moving to the city’s courthouse in 1792.
 Across the Atlantic, Liverpool’s first subscription library was initially housed within a coffee-house and a hotel, before eventually moving to the purpose-built Lyceum in 1802; while the collections of the Bristol subscription library were initially contained alongside that of the corporation.
 By Jackson’s own account, the New York library room was described as ‘convenient’ and appropriately ‘fitted up.’
 In 1771, the collection of a rival social library – the short-lived Union Library Company of New York – would also be installed at City Hall.
 Although the NYSL was granted a Royal Charter in 1772 and sought to procure separate premises, the colonial incarnation served its purpose until 1795, when the NYSL eventually moved to a purpose-built location on Nassau Street.